-- After increases between 2004 and 2008, the Bulgarian road fatality rate was decreasing up to 2013, since when an increasing trend was recorded again. - A substantial decrease in fatalities was recorded between 2008 and 2009, especially in built up areas and at junctions.
+- After increases between 2004 and 2008, the Bulgarian road fatality rate per million population has been stagnating since 2009. - A substantial decrease in fatalities was recorded between 2008 and 2009, especially in built up areas and at junctions.

 Remarkable road safety policy issues